TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

   sources and makes it available.

-* The `ActionController` determines whether or not the request was manipulated in an illegal manner and when this is the case deflects it (e.g. in case of a maliciously added form input field).
+* The `ActionController` determines whether or not the request was manipulated in an illegal manner and when this is the case, it deflects it (e.g. in case of a maliciously added form input field).

 * The extension contains a set up of the persistence layer, which performs the persisting of